dvdstelt/batchprocessing/README.md

 # batchprocessing

-Demo of breaking up a large batch so you can cancel it
+Demo of breaking up a large batch so you can cancel it.